 Arxum – process optimization for the manufacturing industry

 Another example of what Arxum is doing is a project that encourages plastic recycling.
 Here Blockchain is combined with AI so that upon returning a specific plastic item, the AI recognizes it and gives back a certain amount of tokens to the user, based on the type of plastic.
-Arxum is currently expanding its platform with plans to offer even cooler solutions to different manufacturers – if you would like to keep an eye on them, here is their website: here.
+Arxum is currently expanding its platform with plans to offer even cooler solutions to different manufacturers – if you would like to keep an eye on them, here is Arxum’s website.

 LimeChain is proud to be the official technical partner of Arxum.
-If you are curious to find other use cases of Blockchain in the manufacturing industry, you can check here.
+If you are curious to find other use cases of Blockchain in the manufacturing industry, you can check our Use cases page.

 Walmart – supply chain transparency for the retail industry